SeattleDave.com

 Hotel Phone: 310-458-6700

 Great family-friendly hotel, only one block from the beach and Santa Monica Pier.
 All guest rooms are contemporary in style and feature balconies; some rooms and suites add cozy outdoor fire pits.
 Guests are served by two in-house dining options, and the award-winning pool deck overlooks the Pacific Ocean.
-On-site bicycle and rollerblade rentals, too.21.
-Fairmont Miramar Hotel
+On-site bicycle and rollerblade rentals, too.

 Hotel Phone: 310-576-7777

 Well-appointed high-rise hotel with semi-private attached bungalows near Santa Monica Beach.
 All guest rooms and suites have smart and stylish contemporary decor; some add balconies and/or ocean views.
 Bungalows are in a garden-like setting by the pool.
 A restaurant, cocktail bar, and coffee shop are all located on the premises, along with a fitness center, barber shop, and spa.
-Three minutes’ drive from Santa Monica Beach.22.
-Malibu Beach Inn
+Three minutes’ drive from Santa Monica Beach.

 Hotel Phone: 800-462-5428